sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 }
 ```

-The returned `result` can be inspected to further confirm that the push was a call using `result.isCall()`.
+The returned `result` can be inspected to further confirm that the push is valid and associated with an incoming call using `NotificationResult.isCall()`.

-If the payload that was forwarded to the Sinch client was for a Sinch call, the `onIncomingCall` callback will automatically be triggered as for any other call.
+If the payload that was forwarded to the Sinch client is a valid Sinch call, the `onIncomingCall` callback will automatically be triggered as for any other call.
 The `CallNotificationResult` object provides details about participants, whether the call timed out and whether the call offers video.

 ## Send and Receive Custom Headers via Sinch Managed Push